 Utilizing Regional Transportation Council Local funds, work activities in FY2024 and FY2025 will focus on the management and deployment of required infrastructure to support Uncrewed Aircraft Systems, Urban Air Mobility, and Advanced Air Mobility.
 Activities also include providing community engagement regarding new policies and standards, as well as public education and overall liaison work with the above industries.
-Another notable initiative is university assistance via the North Texas Innovation Alliance Urban Resilience Fellowship Program, which utilizes students to develop innovative solutions to pressing local transportation issues.
 Anticipated products include:

-- Establishment of Routine Beyond Visual Line of Sight operations in the region; - Planning of air taxi and air cargo/package corridors or procedures between Dallas-Fort Worth International Airport and partner cities;

-- Creation of public engagement and education campaigns regarding the unmanned aircraft industry; - Acquisition of funding to deploy pilot studies and long-term deployment of necessary infrastructure, software, training, and other associated costs; and - Development of an Integrated Network Design and Demand Estimation of Advanced Air Mobility for the region via the North Texas Innovation Alliance Urban Resilience Fellowship Program.
+- Establishment of Routine Beyond Visual Line of Sight operations in the region; - Planning of air taxi and air cargo/package corridors or procedures between Dallas-Fort Worth International Airport and partner cities; - Creation of public engagement and education campaigns regarding the unmanned aircraft industry; and - Acquisition of funding to deploy pilot studies and long-term deployment of necessary infrastructure, software, training, and other associated costs.